kaiserkasthuri/soc_analyst_labs/email_forensics/planet_prestige/README.md

 - First I opened the raw email file with notepad ++ and quickly identified the spoofed sender information and the other suspicious content.

 <img src="https://github.com/ImanKasthuri/soc_analyst_labs/blob/main/email_forensics/planet_prestige/Screenshot%20(43).png?raw=true">

+- I found out that, localcost means this is not a real legitimate email server, attackers often used to localhost when sending fake emails.
+-